yueMaHello/travel_cluster_tool/README.md

 ### From Lab Computer I
 1. Go to the root foler './Travel_Cluster_Tool'
 2. The district geojson file is stored in './public/data/geoInfo'.
-The csv file is './public/data/Origin_Dest_Zones_by_Trip_Purpose_3776.csv'
+The csv file is './public/data/Origin_Dest_Zones_by_Trip_Purpose_3776.csv'.
+Please be cautious that the csv file should use EPSG3776 as Spatial reference.
+Since EPSG3776 is a local spatial reference which uses meters, EPSG4326 is a global reference which doesn't use meters.

 ## Run The Application
 #### 1. Use your terminal going to the root './Travel_Cluster_Tool' and type 'npm start'